a-b-street/abstreet/docs/articles/map/article.md

 - Connectivity -- any sidewalk should be reachable from any other, and most driving lanes should be accessible from any others.
-There are exceptions due to border intersections -- if a car spawns on a highway along the border of the map, it may be forced to disappear on the opposie border of the map, if the highway happens to not have any exits within the map boundary.
+There are exceptions due to border intersections -- if a car spawns on a highway along the border of the map, it may be forced to disappear on the opposite border of the map, if the highway happens to not have any exits within the map boundary.

 ## From OSM to RawMap (`convert_osm` crate)